1. What is BrightOcular?

 Normally you can go home on the same day of your surgery, but you won't be able to drive.
 It's a good idea to make sure you have necessary help because your doctor may limit activities such as bending and lifting for a few days.
 During recovery; avoid rubbing or pressing on your eye, do not lift any heavy objects.
 You can walk, climb stairs, and do light household chores.

 After recovery, patients can do any of their normal activities but are asked to limit swimming in the first three months.
-Any LASIK treatments should be completed at least three months before the procedure or three months after the procedure.
+LASIK treatments can be completed four days before the brightocular or one month post op.

 13. Where are you located?
 Who performs the procedure?